0xfe/hacking-stellar/1-launch.md

 ## What is Stellar?

-Stellar is a payment network.
-It's actually much more than that, but let's start there.

-Stellar lets multiple parties send *unforgeable* digital tokens to each other.
-These tokens could represent any kind of value, like USD or EUR, or even kittens and hugs.
+Stellar is a decentralized payment network.
+In a nutshell, it lets multiple parties send *unforgeable* digital tokens to each other.
+These tokens could represent any kind of value, like Dollars and Euros, or even kittens and hugs.

 Anyone can create and distribute tokens on the Stellar platform.
-Really.
-It’s dead simple.
+It's dead simple.

-For example, I could create five tokens for a new currency called `AXE`, one for each of my guitars, with the note: *“the bearer of this token is entitled to one of Mo’s guitars.”* I could then sell the tokens to third parties, who could in turn resell them.
+For example, *I* could create five tokens for a new currency called `AXE`, one for each of my guitars, with the note: *“the bearer of this token is entitled to one of Mo’s guitars.”* I could then sell the tokens to third parties, who could in turn resell them.

 Because I’m a trustworthy individual, the current token owners would be comfortable holding them -- they know they could redeem them for real guitars any time.

 ## On Trust